jameshanlon/cheese/cheese/pages/testimonials.md

 our house, and even provided us with a video of the survey, plus a list of easy remedies for us to carry out.
 10/10 from me!"*

+- *"Found all useful.
+Identified exactly where we could make improvements.
+  Also surveyors enthusiasm was infectious.
+Nice to not heat the outside of the property & hopefully save money on fuel usage.
+Peace of mind that mum(93) is as warm as she can be."*

 ## From the 2017/18 surveying season (phase 3)

 - *"The survey itself was great and the surveyors clearly have a lot of